-- Seating → Benches in the dog park have already been replaced and will continue to be repaired and replaced as needed.
+- Seating → Benches in the Bark Park have already been replaced and will continue to be repaired and replaced as needed.
 Going forward, we are looking for benches that are preferably made out of materials such as recycled plastic.

 - Shade structure → For reprieve from the sun (and rain) for both the pups and the owners!

 In addition to a generous donation to this exciting project, volunteering, helping to spread the work, and providing resources such as donating labor for specific projects and excess materials to be repurposed for the park will be greatly appreciated.
 With the rising costs of labor and materials, these non-monetary donations hold so much value to this effort.

 Please check back for updates.